sir-sharkey/css-init/README.md

 ### 👌 Minimal

-- No superfluous or redundant styles; nothing is included without an explanation or reason.
+- No superfluous or redundant styles; nothing is included without an explanation in comments.
 - Code copied from other resets and browser default stylesheets is audited.
 - Main file is minified; only 1.2kb total size uncompressed.